Skip to main content

 # and nil; in other words: if it exists in Ruby,

-# even if it exists as zero, then it is true.)
+# even if it exists as zero, then it's true.)

 1 == 1 # => true ( == tests for equality )